-Rather than cut corners trying to implement your own secure measures, estimates from a professional cyber security agency can help you determine value and affordability.
+Rather than cut corners trying to implement your own security measures, estimates from a professional cybersecurity agency can help you determine value and affordability.
 This ensures you have updated online protection.
 From preventative solutions to cyber maintenance, a trusted security agency can minimize harmful online attacks and data breaches.

 3) Educate Your Workforce

 When determining how to secure your small business, consider how you could use company resources to improve your brand protection.
-A cost effective and impactful option is to provide employee education and awareness into the importance of cyber security.
+A cost-effective and impactful option is to provide employee education and awareness of the importance of cybersecurity.

 From phishing to peculiar links, seemingly innocent mail can open the doors to a limiting cyber-attack.
 When employees are empowered, they can identify the risks and assist the company in preventing its own demise.

 Not only can a threat appear online but through business transactions and phone calls.
 In sales, a company not previously dealt with could submit what looks like a proof of deposit.
 The details may appear sketchy at best.
 When a workforce can recognize the discrepancies and not just pass transactions through, it could save the business tremendously.